Cloudbleed: Cloudflare

-On Thursday, February 23, 2017, Cloudflare wrote a post noting that:The bug was serious because the leaked memory could contain private information and because it had been cached by search engines.
+On Thursday, February 23, 2017, Cloudflare wrote a post noting that:

+The bug was serious because the leaked memory could contain private information and because it had been cached by search engines.
 We have also not discovered any evidence of malicious exploits of the bug or other reports of its existence.

-The greatest period of impact was from February 13 and February 18 with around 1 in every 3,300,000 HTTP requests through Cloudflare potentially resulting in memory leakage (that’s about 0.00003% of requests).Cloudflare acknowledged that the memory could have leaked as early as September 22, 2016.
-The company also stated that one of its own private keys, used for machine-to-machine encryption, has leaked.
+The greatest period of impact was from February 13 and February 18 with around 1 in every 3,300,000 HTTP requests through Cloudflare potentially resulting in memory leakage (that’s about 0.00003% of requests).

+Cloudflare acknowledged that the memory could have leaked as early as September 22, 2016.
+The company also stated that one of its own private keys, used for machine-to-machine encryption, was leaked.

 It turned out that the underlying bug that caused the memory leak had been present in our Ragel-based parser for many years but no memory was leaked because of the way the internal NGINX buffers were used.
 Introducing cf-html subtly changed the buffering which enabled the leakage even though there were no problems in cf-html itself.

-John Graham-Cumming, Cloudflare CTO, noted that Cloudflare clients, such as Uber and OkCupid, weren't directly informed of the leaks due to the security risks involved in the situation.
+John Graham-Cumming, Cloudflare's CTO, noted that Cloudflare clients, such as Uber and OkCupid, weren't directly informed of the leaks due to the security risks involved in the situation.
 “There was no backdoor communication outside of Cloudflare — only with Google and other search engines,” he said.

 Graham-Cumming also said that "Unfortunately, it was the ancient piece of software that contained a latent security problem and that problem only showed up as we were in the process of migrating away from it."
 He added that his team has already begun testing their software for other possible issues.